vmactions/freebsd-vm/README.md

 The `runs-on: macos-12` must be `macos-12`.

-The `envs: 'MYTOKEN MYTOKEN2'` is the env names that you want to pass into freebsd vm.
+The `envs: 'MYTOKEN MYTOKEN2'` is the env names that you want to pass into the vm.

-The `run: xxxxx`  is the command you want to run in freebsd vm.
+The `run: xxxxx`  is the command you want to run in the vm.

 The env variables are all copied into the VM, and the source code and directory are all synchronized into the VM.